The Iceland story

 In October Iceland was delighted to announce that it had passed its £1 million goal in fundraising for Charity of the Year Alzheimer’s Research UK, and the total had swelled to more than £1.2 million by the end of the year.

-2012 Iceland’s year got off to the best possible start in February when the company achieved a spectacular triple success in the Sunday Times Best Companies Awards.
+Iceland’s year had already got off to the best possible start in February when the company achieved a spectacular triple success in the Sunday Times Best Companies Awards.
 Not only was Iceland rated Best Big Company to Work For in the UK, up from sixth place in 2011, but also Most Improved big company, while Chief Executive Malcolm Walker was named Best Leader of a big company in the UK.
 All these rankings were based on the votes of Iceland’s own people, underlining the massive improvement in staff morale achieved since Malcolm and his senior team returned to the business in 2005.
 Read the full press release on the Awards here.

 This was followed in March by more great news.
 After a prolonged period of uncertainty caused by the liquidators of two failed Icelandic banks putting their 77% shareholding in the business up for auction, Malcolm Walker concluded a successful £1.45 billion management buyout, backed by co-investors Brait S.A., Lord Kirkham and The Landmark Group.
 All the new owners of the business are fully committed to continuing to do the right thing in the long term interests of Iceland’s customers and staff, ensuring that Iceland will remaina great place to shop and the best place to work in the UK for many years to come.
 Read the full press release on the buyout here.